bcrohit/bcrohit/README.md

 <h1 align="center">Namaskara 🙏, I'm Rohit!</h1>
-<h3 align="center">Hi there!
+<h3 align="left">Hi there!
 I'm Rohit BC, a data science student from Bengaluru.
 I love using Python and machine learning to analyze data and draw insights.
 Check out my repositories to see my latest projects and feel free to collaborate with me!</h3>

 - 🌱 I’m currently learning **NLP, Big Data Frameworks**